futurice/windows-app-development-best-practices/README.md

     }
 }
 ```
-It automatically returns empty IEnumreable if no "yield return" is called.
+It will automatically return empty IEnumreable if no "yield return" is called.
 This will avoid null reference exceptions when you're expecting to get an IEnumerable.
-The yield approach also only runs as far as the caller requires.
+The yield approach also only runs as far as is required by the possible iterator.
 For example:
 ```groovy
 var firstGalaxy = Galaxies.First();
 ```